c11z/solitaire/README.md

 solitaire = Solitaire(passphrase=passphrase)
 print(solitaire.get_key())
 print(solitaire.get_deck())
-msg = 'Oh Mary had a little lambabcde' enc\_msg = solitaire.encode(msg)
+msg = 'Oh Mary had a little lamb' enc\_msg = solitaire.encode(msg)
 dec\_msg = solitaire.decode(enc_msg)
 assert ''.join(msg.upper().split()) == ''.join(dec_msg.split())
 ```

 ## Hello Hacker School
 This library was written as an example of programming prowess for my Hacker School application.
 In that regard I had to walk a fine line between effort, charm and performance.
-You should not use this for real spycraft.
-It is simply not tested rigorously enough.
+You should not use this for real spycraft, it is simply not tested rigorously enough.

 ## Testing
 Run tests in command line by: